 For example, analysis carried out by Briglauer and Gugler in the report, Go for Gigabit?
 First Evidence on Economic Benefits of (Ultra-)Fast Broadband Technologies in Europe (Briglauer and Gugler, April 2018), agrees that fiber-based ultra-fast broadband has a positive impact on GDP over and above the effects of basic broadband.
-But the paper also goes on to argue that, due to the increasingly high costs of rolling out fiber-based broadband networks start to outweigh the economic benefits.
+But the paper also goes on to argue that, due to the increasingly high costs of rolling out fiber to more rural areas, after approximately 50% penetration, the costs of rolling out advanced fiber-based broadband networks start to outweigh the economic benefits.
 By only mainly considering the economic benefits of broadband measured through top-line GDP growth, the paper didn't consider some of the more localized benefits, nor the more social benefits that broadband can also bring to areas of a country.